 35.1 Crying Out.
 At times, Jesus used a loud voice to cry out (“ἔκραξεν”), as He did in the temple at Jerusalem.
 Jesus proclaimed loudly that people knew Him and where He came from, but they did not know His Father, Who sent Jesus and is true (John 7:28-29).
 A believer with The Spiritual Gift of Teaching may have a ministry of loudly proclaiming the truths of God about Jesus Christ and the reasons that God sent Him to earth.

 The Teaching Ministry

-Jail.
+36.1 Jail.
 The High Priest and the Sadducees jailed the apostles for their teaching about Jesus and their refusal to obey men.
-The religious leaders commanded the apostles to stop teaching in the name of Jesus (Act 4:18, page 1705; Acts 5:12-21, pages 1707-1708).
-During the night, an angel opened the prison gates and directed the apostles to go to the temple and speak to the people the whole message of this life (Acts 5:19, pages 1708).
-At daybreak, those apostles entered the temple and began to teach, and kept right on teaching, even after being flogged and warned again against such teaching and preaching (Acts 5:17-42, pages 1707-1709).
-A believer with The Spiritual Gift of Teaching may teach the whole message of this life even after imprisonment and threats aimed at stopping the teaching.
+The religious leaders commanded the apostles to stop teaching in the name of Jesus (Act 4:18; Acts 5:12-21).
+During the night, an angel opened the prison gates and directed the apostles to go to the temple and speak to the people the whole message of this Life (Acts 5:19-20).
+At daybreak, those apostles entered the temple and began to teach, and kept right on teaching, even after being flogged and warned again against such teaching and preaching (Acts 5:17-42).
+A believer with The Spiritual Gift of Teaching may teach the whole message of this Life even after imprisonment and threats aimed at stopping the teaching.

 Section Thirty Seven